Bashir Nur Gedi

 Bashir Nur Gedi (died 19 October 2007) was the radio manager and acting director of Radio Shabelle, an independent radio station that regularly ran watchdog reports on government corruption in Mogadishu, Somalia.
-Gedi was murdered in 2007, though the precise circumstances of his death remains unclear.
+Gedi was murdered in 2007, though the precise circumstances of his death remain unclear.
 He was one of several prominent members of the station's leadership killed, including fellow acting media directors, Muktar Mohamed Hirabe and Hassan Osman Abdi.
-In 2007, he was the eighth journalist killed that year in Somalia.
+He was the eighth journalist killed in 2007 in Somalia.

 Career

 Bashir Gedi served as the acting director for Radio Shabelle, an independent Somalian radio station that reports news while routinely highlighting government and military corruption.
 During Gedi's tenure, the government shut down Radio Shabelle, HornAfrik and IQK Koranic, and intimidated the station with violence, shooting at the building and rounding up 18 employees for questioning.

 Death

 After one week of hiding inside the building of Radio Shabelle because of threats, Bashir Gedi ventured home on October 19, 2007.
 It was then that he was killed by a group of young gunmen, reported to be between the ages of 14 and 20, who were armed with pistols.
 Jafar Kukay, Radio Shabelle's successor to Gedi as acting director was quoted in Reuter's reports saying, "The acting chairman of Radio Shabelle, Bashir Nur Gedi, was shot dead by unknown men armed with pistols while sitting in front of his house".
 To date, his murder remains unsolved.
 Following his death, two more acting directors of Radio Shaballe, Muktar Mohamed Hirabe and Hassan "Fantastic" Osman Abdi, have been murdered in a very similar fashion.